Consultation and engagement

-Engaging with the community and getting feedback on projects or plans is an important part of our work.
+Engaging with the community and getting feedback or formal submissions on projects or plans is an important part of our work.

 Sometimes the way we engage or consult is guided by legislation and follows a formal process.
 Other times we might take a more informal approach.